Eligibility and Compensation Rules

-There are rules for retirement eligibility and how salaries are used in the calculations.
+There are rules for retirement eligibility and what salary (or, compensation) is eligible for use in the calculations.
 Click the button to learn more.

 The Basic Calculation - Straight Life Annuity